Which institution holds the most shares in Shoals Technologies Group Inc. (SHLS)

 Sponsored

-The stock witnessed a 20.16% loss in the last 1 month and extending the period to 3 months gives it a 48.23%, and is 4.66% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.78% over the week and 7.83% over the month.
+The stock witnessed a 1.44% loss in the last 1 month and extending the period to 3 months gives it a 48.34%, and is -8.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.30% over the week and 6.97% over the month.

 Shoals Technologies Group Inc. (SHLS) Analyst Forecasts